CSC207-2022F-UofT/course-project-git_gud/README.md

 You can create another simple class and try generating a test for this class.

 ## Feature 1 and 2 Usage
+Sometimes logging out doesn't work properly?
+The issue is unknown as it works in other cases.
 To use these features properly, you must change the file 'build.gradle'.
 Replace the dependencies section with:
 ```
 dependencies {